Propagation of minimality in the supercooled Stefan problem: Introduction

 \subsection{Solution concepts for the McKean--Vlasov problem}

 The preceding definition of a systemic event only makes sense when a suitable \emph{propagation of chaos-result} for the sequence of empirical measures that corresponds to the particle system \eqref{eq:particleN} can be established.
 By the results of \cite{delarue2015particle}, this holds true provided that there is uniqueness among the limit points.
-But this is exactly (one of) the crucial and still unresolved issue(s): it is open whether uniqueness of limit points of the particle system and uniqueness of solutions to \eqref{eq:mckeanproblem} hold within the class of so-called \emph{physical solutions} in general.
+But this is exactly (one of) the crucial and still unresolved issue(s): it is open whether uniqueness of limit points of the particle system and uniqueness of solutions to \eqref{eq:mckeanproblem} hold within the class of so-called \emph{physical solutions} for general initial conditions.
 Following \cite{delarue2015particle}, we call a solution $(X,\tau,\L)$ to \eqref{eq:mckeanproblem} \emph{physical}, if

-The meaning of this condition may appear rather opaque at first sight.
-Proposition~\ref{thm:physjumpinequality} reveals that for each instant in time, \eqref{eqdef:physicaljump} amounts to choosing the smallest possible jump size of $\L$ that allows for a \cadlag solution of \eqref{eq:mckeanproblem}.
+Proposition 1.2 in \cite{hambly2019mckean} reveals that for each instant in time, \eqref{eqdef:physicaljump} amounts to choosing the smallest possible jump size of $\L$ that allows for a \cadlag solution of \eqref{eq:mckeanproblem}.
 In particular, solutions whose loss function $\L$ is continuous are physical.

 There is an analogue of the notion of physical solution for the particle system; we provide more details in Section~\ref{sec:physical_solutions}.
-In the particle system, restricting to physical solutions is economically and physically meaningful, and allows to preclude economically elusive solutions as constructed in Example~\ref{ex:nonuniqueparticle} and to conclude uniqueness of \eqref{eq:particleN} (for every fixed $N$) among the set of physical solutions.
+In the particle system, restricting to physical solutions is economically and physically meaningful, and allows to preclude economically elusive solutions and to conclude uniqueness of \eqref{eq:particleN} (for every fixed $N$) among the set of physical solutions.
 Moreover, it turns out that the physical solution coincides with another meaningful type of solution, namely the \emph{minimal solution} (see Lemma~\ref{lemma:physicalminimal}).

 In the current paper we shall focus on this solution concept and illustrate that this is in several respects the right way to look at the problem.
-We call a solution $(\Xmin^N,\taumin_N,\Lmin^N)$ to \eqref{eq:particleN} \emph{minimal} if, almost surely, for any other solution $(X^N,\tau_N,L^N)$ to \eqref{eq:particleN} coupled to the same Brownian motions $(B^i)_{i=1}^{N}$, we have
+We call a solution $(\Xmin^N,\taumin_N,\Linfmin^N)$ to \eqref{eq:particleN} \emph{minimal} if, almost surely, for any other solution $(X^N,\tau_N,\L^N)$ to \eqref{eq:particleN} coupled to the same Brownian motions $(B^i)_{i=1}^{N}$, we have

 In an analogous manner, we call a solution $(\Xmin,\taumin,\Linfmin)$ to the McKean--Vlasov problem \eqref{eq:mckeanproblem} \emph{minimal}, if for every solution $(X,\tau, \L)$ to \eqref{eq:mckeanproblem} we have